frickegroup/svelte-check-action/README.md

 ## Options

-By default the action will only check files that are changed in the pull request (this is likely changing in the next major release).
+By default the action will only check files that are changed in the pull request.
 You can customise this behaviour by using the following options:

 | Option          | Description                                                                                                                                                                | Default               |
 | --------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------- |